 When they arrived, the indigenous people lived in much the same way as they do today.

 First settled in the calm waters of Gaira, Rodrigo de Bastidas founded one of the first cities in Latin America 24 years later: Santa Marta.
-With one objective: to build the city of his dreams and to make a civilized conquest without massacres or persecutions.
 He had one objective: to build the city of his dreams and to make a civilized conquest without massacres or persecutions.

 The Night :